teapot9/cmkinitramfs/README.rst

 .. |need| replace:: ``need`` (optional): Hard dependencies: comma separated list of data identifiers.
 Those dependencies are required to load *and* use the data.
-Can be empty.

 .. |load-need| replace:: ``load-need`` (optional): Load dependencies: comma separated list of data identifiers.
 Those dependencies are only required to load the data, they can be unloaded when the data has been successfully loaded. (e.g. A LUKS key, an archive to decompress.)
-Can be empty.

 Usage